The Hypro Premium Dog Food Review: Tested & Evaluated 2023

 If you’re curious, here’s what you should know about this dog food:

-Most dogs seem to appreciate the taste of this food.
+During our testing phase, our independent team of experts noticed that most of their dogs seem to appreciate the taste of this food.
 Hypro Premium includes tallow from beef and poultry, as well as “chicken gravy”, so the kibble likely has a meaty taste.
 Several picky dogs also really liked the flavour and texture of the kibble.
 We appreciate that these taste-focused extras all come from natural sources instead of using artificial flavourings.
 All in all, we would recommend this brand if you’re having a hard time with your picky dog.

 We also appreciate that the puppy recipe has a smaller kibble size even if it’s meant for all dog breeds.
 While a large pup might chomp down on the food too fast, a small puppy will learn to enjoy their food when kibble is manageable.